speced/bikeshed/README.md

 **Construct.findArgument(name[, searchMembers = True])**

 Find an argument within the construct.
 If 'searchMembers' is true, all members will be searched as well.
 This is to distinguish between arguments of a callback versus arguments of a callback interface's methods.

-**Construct.markup(marker)**

-Return a marked-up version of the Construct's WebIDL.
-Uses the same marker interface as Parser.markup(marker).

 Notes
 -----